DamonOehlman/resolveme/README.md

 There are two types of repository structure that resolveme can work with, either:

 - a strict repository structure where modules are stored in versioned directories; or,
-- a loose repository structure where modules are stored as simple file references
+- a relaxed repository structure where modules are stored as simple file references

-Additionally, a mixture of the two structures can be used, however, it should be noted that if a strict structure is detected for a particular module, and a loose equivalent of the module will always be ignored.
+Additionally, a mixture of the two structures can be used, however, it should be noted that if a strict structure is detected for a particular module, and a relaxed equivalent of the module will always be ignored.

 Let's walk through a couple of structure examples: